hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/REAME.md

 **Decision:**

-You would want to live free and die harder, let's make the client calls the server whose in turn requests weather data and sends responses back.
+You would want to live free and die harder, let's make the client calls the server which in turn requests weather data and sends responses back.
 The client then can parse the response into a grid for display.
-This means, the server will need to provide GET requests!
+This means the server will need to provide GET requests!

 ---